material-components/material-components-web/packages/mdc-switch/README.md

 ### Initially Disabled Switch

-Add the 'mdc-switch--disabled' class to the 'mdc-switch' element, and `disabled` attribute to the `mdc-switch__native-control` element to disable the switch.
+Add the `mdc-switch--disabled` class to the `mdc-switch` element, and the `disabled` attribute to the `mdc-switch__native-control` element to disable the switch.
 This logic is handled by the `MDCSwitchFoundation.setDisabled` method, but you'll want to avoid a FOUC by initially adding this class and attribute.

 ```html
 <div class="mdc-switch mdc-switch--disabled">